Farratto/WalkThisWay/README.md

 ### Change Log

+* v2.9.4: FIXED: PCs speed window not showing name on client
 * v2.9.3: FIXED: nil error when not running dev version of Step Counter; Speed window had real name of creature when not identified on clients
 * v2.9.2: FIXED: nil error introduced with v2.9.1
 * v2.9.1: FIXED: was duplicated type changes in some situations; rare error.
 FEATURE: token right-click options added.
 Support for upcoming major Step Counter update.